wally-kroeker/Saved_Social_Vieiwer/README.md

    - Play videos directly in browser
    - View transcripts and metadata
    - Sort content by date or platform
+   - Search and filter functionality

-4. Stop the viewer when done:
+4. Stop or restart the viewer:
    - From the interactive CLI: Select option 8
-   - From the command line: `./process_links_manager.sh viewer stop`
+   - From the command line: `./process_links_manager.sh viewer restart`

+> **Note:** The viewer is being upgraded to use FastAPI for improved reliability and performance, especially when handling special characters in filenames.
+This change requires the standardized filename conventions described in the [Filename Conventions](#filename-conventions) section.

 ### Notion Database Structure